deadlyvipers/dojo_rules/dojo_rules.md

 * Most Sensei's should be respected
 * No horseplay on Tatami
 * No smoking
-* Excessive noice is not allowwed
+* Excessive noice is not allowed